treelover28/simple-java-shell/README.md

 # simple-java-shell
-A simple Shell implemented in Java using a Linked-Tree structure Project for COMP 2673 at University of Denver
+A simple Shell implemented in Java using a Linked-Tree structure Project for COMP 2673 at University of Denver.

 For viewing and learning purposes only.
 PLEASE DON'T COPY MY CODE :'(

 Include basic Shell commands like: